 This biologically diverse Bwindi also provides shelter to a further 120 mammals, including several primate species such as chimpanzees, monkeys, as well as elephants, and duiker antelopes.
 There are around 350 species of birds hosted in this forest, including 23 Albertine Rift endemics.

 Bwindi is a major biodiversity and responsible tourism hotspot that attracts thousands of people from all around the world for gorillas and other activities.

 Gorilla Habituation is when you track gorillas that are not yet fully ‘open’ for tourism.
-Before Gorillas can be seen by tourists, they have to get used to seeing humans on a regular basis so that they do not pose any risk to humans.
+Before Gorillas can be seen by visitors, they have to get used to seeing humans on a regular basis so that they do not pose any risk to humans.
 This is called gorilla Habituation.

-You can go for a gorilla habituation experience and spend up to 4 hours with a family of gorillas that is still getting used to seeing humans.
+You can go for a gorilla habituation experience and spend up to 4 hours with a family of mountain gorillas that is still getting used to seeing humans.

 Bwindi Forest is home to more than 350 different species of birds, some of which can only be found in the Albertine rift and others not found anywhere else in Uganda.
 Mubwindi Swamp in Ruhija Sector is hailed by many birders who come to Uganda for bird-watching safaris.

 The Batwa people are a minority tribe that used to live in Bwindi Forest as hunter-gatherers before it was designated as a national park.
 You can learn how the Batwa people used to live harmoniously with the forest without destroying it, as well as their culture and norms.